I look for interesting topics that are overwhelming.

 Type I — Collating, distilling, and articulating thoughts from the zeitgeist.

-Type II — Contribute original thoughts back to the zeitgeist.
+Type II — Contributing original thoughts back to the zeitgeist.

 Teachers and intellectuals mostly produce Type I. That's okay.
-It's needed.
-It's how we make sense of the world.
+It's needed to make sense of the world.

 But it's the rare Type II that stimulates.
 It's much more interesting to read.

 With every handbook, I try to do both.
-I recognize they wind up being 90% Type I. And that's okay.
-I need to make sense of a topic so others can master it.
+I recognize they wind up being 90% Type I. That's okay.
+I need to make sense of a topic for others to master it.